- What is a Project Timeline?

 Using project timeline software is generally regarded as a necessity for keeping a modern project on schedule.
 It allows managers and teams to see the status of their tasks; that is, whether they’re in progress, overdue or done.

 At its most basic, project timeline software creates a graphic representation of the project on a timeline with tasks and milestones plotted across.
 Tasks can be assigned start and end dates, and display a duration bar that indicates the planned amount of time to complete the tasks.
 More powerful software offerings can also include further options to manage tasks.
+Microsoft Project is one of the most commonly used project management software, but it has major drawbacks that make ProjectManager.com a great alternative.

 Benefits of Online Project Timeline Software